kamatos/tab-switch-chrome-extension/README.md

 ## How It Works

-The extension tracks your tab activation history and maintains a list of the two most recent tabs.
-When you trigger the keyboard shortcut, it switches to the previously active tab, making it easy to toggle between two tabs you're working with.
+- **Switch Tabs**: Tracks your tab activation history and maintains a list of recent tabs per window.
+Pressing the shortcut switches to the previously active tab.
+- **Move to Window**: Finds the first available browser window (excluding the current one) and moves the active tab there.
+- **Duplicate Tab**: Creates an exact copy of the current tab using Chrome's built-in duplication.

 ## Technical Details